mwvgroup/pwv_kpno/README.md

 #### ToDo:

-- Proof read documentation
-- Finish ReadMe (add examples)
+- Finish ReadMe (add examples and format)
 - Email Dick Joyce about pressure flatline

 - Institute check for nearby PWV measurements when interpolating models
 - Update setup.py and double check MANIFIEST.in
 - Ensure Compatibility with python 2